Ayms/node-Tor/install/README.md

 	Put the files you want to share in C:/Program Files/Peersm/peersm_client

-That's it, as simple, this will launch Peersm client in background and your files can now be downloaded by others anonymously for both.
+That's it, as simple, this will launch Peersm client in background and your files can now be downloaded by others anonymously for both, your Peersm client will relay also anonymously the bittorrent traffic for others.

 ## Background